Mobject-Dev-Team/mobject-coding-convention/docs/README.md

 Constants must be ALL_CAPITALS with underscore word separation.

-Replace "Magic numbers" with constants to assist with readablity and understanding.
+Replace "Magic numbers" with constants to assist with readability and understanding.

 ```example
 VAR CONSTANT